LetheanCoder/LetheanCoder/README.md

 - 👋 Hi, I’m @LeviantCoder
 - 👀 I’m interested in all things IT.
 Development has become the most recent path of interest.
-- 🌱 I’m currently learning development for sites and applications.
+- 🌱 I’m currently learning development for all things scripting and programming.

 <!---
 LeviantCoder/LeviantCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.